API Reference#

 The shorthand decorators explicitly set the default status code shown.
 Pass status_code= to override it.

-All other keyword arguments are passed through to FastAPI’s route registration, so class-based routes use the same configuration surface as regular FastAPI routes: response_model=, dependencies=, responses=, tags=, and other APIRouter.add_api_route() options.
+Other keyword arguments pass through to FastAPI route registration: response_model=, dependencies=, responses=, tags=, and other APIRouter.add_api_route() options.

 @fr.put(...) is available for custom endpoints, but default generated update endpoints use PATCH.